paranjaa/ece-1779-course-project/README.md

 rclone authorize "drive"  "(series of unique chararacters)"
 ```
 A google authorization request should open in your web browser, so authorize rclone to access your google drive.
-(Those are managed under My Account > Security & Sign-in, then under connections to third party apps, for cancelling it)
+(Those are managed under My Account > Security & Sign-in, then under connections to third party apps, if you want to disconnect it)
-Underneath the authorization command on your local machine, you should get a config token like this.
+Underneath the authorization command on your local machine, you should get a config token like this:
 Paste the section between the arrows back in the droplet.
 ```
 NOTICE: Got code